 Quote for Reflection:

-"Too often men look at public worship only from the side of its usefulness to the people; but the other matter is of even higher importance: we must see to it that the Lord God is adored, extolled, and had in reverence." ~ Charles H. Spurgeon
+"Too often men look at public worship only from the side of its usefulness to the people; but the other matter is of even higher importance: we must see to it that the Lord God is adored, extolled, and had in reverence."
+C. H. Spurgeon

 - Date: 15-March